-The Saint Paul Conservatory for Performing Artists was established to provide opportunities for dance, theatre and music students not available in traditional high schools either public or private.
+The Saint Paul Conservatory for Performing Artists was established to provide opportunities for creative writing, dance, theatre, music, and visual art students not available in traditional high schools either public or private.

 The overall goal is to provide authentic training in dance, theatre and music utilizing the conservatory model.
 To accomplish this, three hours each day are devoted to conservatory style training, all arts teachers are professional performing artists and professional training and performance spaces are used to the extent possible.